 Dealers and other selling agents will not receive a concession on the sale of units which are not subject to a concession, but such units may, at our sole discretion, be included in determining whether the above volume sales levels are met.
 Eligible dealer firms and other selling agents include clearing firms that place orders with the sponsor and provide the sponsor with information with respect to the representatives who initiated such transactions.
 Eligible dealer firms and other selling agents will not include firms that solely provide clearing services to other broker/dealer firms or firms who place orders through clearing firms that are eligible dealers.
 We reserve the right to change the amount of concessions or agency commissions from time to time.
 Certain commercial banks may be making units of the trust available to their customers on an agency basis.
-A portion of the concession paid by these customers may be kept by or given to the banks in the amounts shown above
+A portion of the concession paid by these customers may be kept by or given to the banks in the amounts shown above.

 Fee Accounts.
 Investors may purchase units through registered investment advisers, certified financial planners or registered broker-dealers who in each case either charge investor accounts ("Fee Accounts") periodic fees for brokerage services, financial planning, investment advisory or asset management services, or provide such services in connection with an investment account for which a comprehensive "wrap fee" charge ("Wrap Fee") is imposed.
 You should consult your financial advisor to determine whether you can benefit from these accounts.
 To purchase units in these Fee Accounts, your financial advisor must purchase units designated with one of the Fee Account CUSIP numbers, if available.
 Please contact your financial advisor for more information.
-If units of the trust are purchased for a Fee Account and the units are subject to a Wrap Fee in such Fee Account (i.e., the trust is "Wrap Fee Eligible") then investors are eligible to purchase the units at a public offering price that is not subject to, and will not include, the concession of 2.00% received by authorized brokers and dealers who are participating in the distribution of the units, but will be subject to the maximum distribution fee, net of such concession amount, plus the organization costs.
-Further, for units purchased by accounts without the involvement of certain agents or intermediaries aiding in the distribution of units of the trust, the initial distribution fee included in the maximum distribution fee may be decreased or eliminated.
+If units of the trust are purchased for a Fee Account and the units are subject to a Wrap Fee in such Fee Account (i.e., the trust is "Wrap Fee Eligible") then investors are eligible to purchase the units at a public offering price that is not subject to, and will not include, the concession of 2.00% received by authorized brokers and dealers who are participating in the distribution of the involvement of certain agents or intermediaries aiding in the distribution of units of the trust, the initial distribution fee included in the maximum distribution fee may be decreased or eliminated.
 Consequently, the price that investors pay to purchase units may differ.